-The Louis F. Wolf Memorial Scholarship is designed to help students further their undergraduate or graduate studies in motion pictures and television, with an emphasis on technology.
+The Louis F. Wolf Jr. Memorial Scholarship was established to help students further their undergraduate or graduate studies in motion pictures and television with an emphasis on technology.

-- Open To Currently Enrolled, Full-Time Undergraduate Student Members; Extra Credit May Be Awarded For Volunteer Work/Leadership.
+- Open To Currently Enrolled, Full-Time Undergraduate or Graduate Student Members; Extra Credit May Be Awarded For Volunteer Work/Leadership.

-- Applicants must be full-time students enrolled in an accredited, 2- or 4-year college or university, majoring in a program emphasizing the engineering, science, advanced technologies or fundamental theories associated with motion imaging, sound, metadata and workflows consistent with SMPTE’s field of interest, and must have completed a minimum of four courses toward said major in good academic standing.
+- Applicants must be full-time students enrolled in an accredited, 2 or 4-year college or university majoring in a program emphasizing the engineering, science, advanced technologies or fundamental theories associated with motion-imaging, sound, metadata and workflows consistent with SMPTE’s field of practice and have completed a minimum of four courses toward said major in good academic standing.

 - Applicants must be current SMPTE members.
-SMPTE Student membership is available for $35 per year.
-Join Now.
-Applicants may also apply to receive a complimentary first year of membership through the SMPTE Student Membership Challenge.
+SMPTE Student membership is available for $10 per year, but applicants may apply to receive a complimentary first year of membership through the SMPTE Student Membership Challenge.

 Amount of Scholarship

-Scholarship funds will be paid to the scholarship recipient’s educational institution, earmarked for tuition.
+Scholarship funds will be paid to the scholarship recipient’s educational institution.
 Funds may not be paid directly to the recipient.
-In addition, the award includes full conference registration to the SMPTE 2015 Technical Conference and Exhibition in Hollywood, CA, 26-29 October 2015.
-Scholarship winners will be recognized at the Honors and Awards Ceremony during the Conference.
+In addition, the award includes full conference registration to the SMPTE 2018 Annual Technical Conference & Exhibition in Los Angeles.
+Scholarship winners will be recognized at the Awards Gala during the conference.

-Applicants must submit an Application Form, and the following:
+Applicants must submit an Application Form, along with the following:

-- Current official transcript (grade report), sent directly from the school.
+- Current official transcript, sent directly from the school.

 - An essay (maximum 400 words) explaining the applicant’s long- and short-term goals, extra-curricular activities (including volunteer work and leadership, if applicable), awards and accomplishments, financial need, and applicant’s reasons to pursue an education/ career in this field.